 Is the program cost-effective?

-We have completed a rough, preliminary cost-effectiveness analysis here.
-This analysis indicates that, given what we currently know about the program, reasonable adjustments to the observed effects of these programs would imply cost-effectiveness lower than our priority programs.
+Our analysis indicates that reasonable adjustments to the observed effects of these programs would still imply cost-effectiveness lower than programs we would direct funding to.
 Consequently, we have not put substantial effort into the precise figures and adjustments in the analysis.